microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 convince yourself of the absence of any bugs in the above program?

 Let's write a unit test to test the `AccountManager` code.
 In production, `IDbCollection` is implemented using a distributed NoSQL database.
-To keep things simple during testing, we can just replace it with a mock.
+To keep things simple during testing, you can just replace it with a mock.
 The following code shows such a mock implementation:

 ```c#